surfer190/fixes/docs/security/serious-cryptography.md

 * entropy estimators are notoriously unreliable
 * it runs out of entropy quickly and can lead to denial of service conditions

-You can check the current enrtropy of `/dev/random` with:
+You can check the current entropy of `/dev/random` with:

     cat /proc/sys/kernel/random/entropy_avail